 $\epsilon$, $\epsilon_{\mathrm{stale}}$, $W$ Clipping radius, staleness threshold, version window

-$C_{\pi,\pi_k}$ Expected advantage upper bound constant
+$C_{\pi,\pi_k}$ Expected advantage upper bound coefficient

 References